Pumpkin Spice Cake

 pumpkin spice cake

-• If you use a non-spice cake mix, add some fall spices, like cinnamon and/or nutmeg and ginger.
+• If you use a non-spice cake mix, add some pumpkin spice flavor, like cinnamon, nutmeg, ginger, and allspice.

-• To store: Cake will keep at room temperature, covered, for up to 3 days.
-If you’d like the cake to keep longer, you can store it in the refrigerator for up to a week.
+To store: Store the cake in an airtight container at room temperature for up to three days.
+If you want to keep it fresher for longer, keep it in the refrigerator for up to one week.

 spice cake mix and pumpkin